moneyforward/rubocop-action/README.md

 ## Inputs

+### `files`

+Pass `rubocop` a list of files and directories to analyze.

+Running `rubocop` with no arguments will analyze all Ruby source files in the warking directory.

 ### `options`

 Changes `rubocop` command line options.

 Specify the options in JSON array format. e.g.: `'["--fail-level", "W", "--display-only-fail-level-offenses"]'`

-### `starting_points`

-Pass `rubocop` a list of files and directories to analyze.

-Running `rubocop` with no arguments will analyze all Ruby source files in the warking directory.

 ### `working_directory`